-The attorneys of Stewart J. Guss, Injury Accident Lawyers, have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
+The attorneys of Trust Guss Injury Lawyers, have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
 If you were injured as the result of someone else's negligence and are trying to deal with a Texas hospital lien, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
 For your free case evaluation, call us today at (800) 898-4877 or fill out our simple online form now.